-On August 12, 2021, Sharecare entered into an employment agreement with Jeff Arnold (the "Arnold Employment Agreement"), effective as of August 13, 2021.
-The Arnold Employment Agreement replaced the previous employment agreement between Jeff Arnold and Sharecare that had been in place prior to the completion of the Business Combination.
-The Arnold Employment Agreement has an initial term commencing on August 13, 2021 and ending on December 31, 2023 (the "Initial Term") and will thereafter be automatically extended for successive one-year terms on each anniversary of August 13, 2021 following the end of the Initial Term, unless Sharecare or Mr. Arnold gives prior written notice of nonrenewal.
-Pursuant to the Arnold Employment Agreement, Mr. Arnold is entitled to an annual base salary of \$700,000, subject to annual review and adjustment.
-Mr. Arnold is also eligible to receive a Performance Bonus based on the achievement of performance milestones, as determined by the Compensation and Human Capital Committee with respect to each year.
-For fiscal year 2021, Mr. Arnold received a Performance Bonus based on the performance targets previously approved by Legacy Sharecare's board of directors prior to the completion of the Business Combination.
-Commencing in fiscal year 2022, Mr. Arnold was eligible for a Performance Bonus with a target opportunity equal to 100% of Executive's base salary, and with an over-performance maximum of 200% of base salary.
+On August 12, 2021, Sharecare entered into employment agreements with each of the NEOs (each, an "Employment Agreement"), effective as of August 13, 2021 (the "Effective Date").
+The Employment Agreements replaced previous employment agreements between the NEOs and Sharecare that had been in place prior to the completion of the Business Combination.

+Each Employment Agreement has an initial term commencing on the Effective Date and ending on December 31, 2023 (the "Initial Term") and will thereafter be automatically extended for successive one-year terms on each anniversary of the Effective Date following the end of the Initial Term, unless Sharecare or the NEO gives prior written notice of nonrenewal.
+Pursuant to their respective Employment Agreements, Mr. Arnold is entitled to an annual base salary of \$700,000 and Mr. Ferrero and Ms. Whaley are each entitled to an annual base salary of \$450,000, in each case, subject to annual review and adjustment.
+Each NEO is also eligible to receive a Performance Bonus based on the achievement of performance milestones, as determined by the Committee with respect to each year.
+For fiscal year 2023, each NEO received a Performance Bonus with a target opportunity equal to 100% of Executive's base salary, and with an overperformance maximum payout amount of 200% of base salary.